camba1/nodenuxtjspostgresvaultdocker/README.md

 ```vault operator unseal <key>```
 - Login to Vault for the first time with the root Token
 ```vault login <root token>```

+## NATS

+Nats will be used for event and messaging between the different microservices

 ## Traefik